-Alphabet Charts posted at eye level to serve as penmanship models.
+Post your manuscript or cursive alphabet chart at eye level to serve as penmanship models.

-Chart Tablet or Newsprint Pad (for writing out your child’s dictated stories)
+Chart Tablet or Newsprint Pad

 - Chart paper: Primary chart pads come lined or unlined.
 You can also find them spiral-bound for easy turning.
 If you have an easel, you can hang your tablet.

 - Newsprint pads can be clipped to an easel or laid flat on a desk or tabletop.

 Include one or more of the following.